2 women transported to JMH following Liberty City shooting

-MIAMI (WSVN) - Police are investigating after two women were shot in Miami’s Liberty City neighborhood.
+MIAMI (WSVN) - Police are investigating the shooting of two women in Miami’s Liberty City neighborhood.

 City of Miami Police and Fire Rescue units were dispatched to the scene in the area of Northwest 63rd Street and 13th Avenue at around 2 a.m., Monday.